 - and whenever appropriate using procedures already being performed on the subjects for diagnostic or therapeutic purposes.”

-Appropriate safeguards to protect potentially vulnerable populations (e.g., pregnant women, fetuses, children, the mentally disabled, etc.) are required.
+Appropriate safeguards to protect potentially vulnerable populations (e.g., prisoners, children) are required.

 The IRB further examines and approves all proposed informed consent forms to ensure that subjects are provided with a clear and complete explanation of the study and its potential benefits and risks.